 Robert Louis Stevenson Historical Marker

-This historical marker recognizes Scottish poet Robert Louis Stevenson, author of Treasure Island and other works, who lived briefly at this location in San Francisco during a period of four months between December 1879 and March 1880.
-As stated on the marker, Stevenson lodged at 608 Bush Street, where he wrote essays, poems, autobiographies, and fiction.
-Although he is best known for books and poems, Stevenson also wrote candidly about his own life through several travel essays and autobiographies.
-For example, in his book, The Amateur Emigrant, published in 1895, Stevenson described his journey to California from the U.K., as well as the challenges of his daily life in San Francisco.
+This historical marker recognizes the Scottish writer, Robert Louis Stevenson, author of Treasure Island.
+Stevenson briefly lived at this location during a period of four months between December 1879 and March 1880.
+As stated on the marker, he lodged at 608 Bush Street, where he wrote essays, poems, autobiographies, and fiction.
+Although best known for his fiction and poetry, Stevenson also wrote candidly about his own life through several travel essays and autobiographies.
+In his book, The Amateur Emigrant, published in 1895, Stevenson described his journey to California from Scotland, as well as the challenges of his daily life in San Francisco.
 This historical marker was erected by the California Historical Society in 1972.

 Backstory and Context